Important Notice

 Having been created by local legislation, the State Court of Cobb County differs from State Courts in other Georgia counties.
 Jurisdictional questions may be found under local legislation in the Georgia Code Annotated.
 The Court currently has twelve (12) elected Judges, an elected Clerk and Chief Deputy Clerk, an elected Solicitor General and an appointed Director of State Court Services.
 All elected officials serve 4-year terms.

-Rochelle Taylor was sworn in as Chief Deputy Clerk in August of 2020.
+Alisha Hargett was sworn in as the first Afro-Caribbean Chief Deputy Clerk of State Court on December 18th, 2024.

 Courtroom Deputies